-Professor Jensen (Ph.D., University of Illinois, 2007) is currently an Assistant Professor at the University of Utah with a joint appointment in the Department of Communication and the Department of Health Promotion and Education.
+Professor Jensen (Ph.D., University of Illinois, 2007) is currently an Associate Professor at the University of Utah with a joint appointment in the Department of Communication and the Department of Health Promotion and Education.
 His research program focuses on the design and evaluation of strategic health communication.
 Broadly speaking, he studies whether mass communication (e.g., television, billboards, interactive communication technologies) can improve public health.

 Within health communication, Professor Jensen is an expert in cancer communication, a sub-area of cancer control that examines communication features, strategies, and technologies designed to increase cancer prevention and detection behaviors.
 Examples of his work include campaigns to increase colon and breast cancer screening, evaluations of skin cancer education materials, and the development of psychometric tools for assessing potentially problematic perceptions about cancer (e.g., fatalism, overload, worry).